yvan-vivid/learning-ai/karpathy-series/1-micrograd/README.md

 5. There were some nice notational properties I think I managed to achieve.

 I will continue to work on this a bit more, but this was really just an exercise in thinking through how I would try to organize this kind of thing.

+## Note on Running

+I didn't bother to set up virtual environment creation.
+Might do that in a bit.
+For now, you might have to just dig through to find the dependencies.